Hetanshi-Prajapati/Django-Todo-List-App/README.md

 - Mark tasks as completed (strike-through effect)
 - Checkboxes for task completion
 - Dark and Light theme toggle with symbol
+- Data is stored securely in a local MySQL Workbench database

 ## Technologies Used
 - Python
 - Django
 - HTML, CSS (Basic templates)
-- JavaScript (for theme switching and checkbox functionality)
+- JavaScript (for theme switching and checkbox functionality) -MySQL Workbench database

 ## Project Structure
 ```text